Born with malformed limbs 52 years ago, thalidomide victim still fights for compensation | CBC News

 "I fought all my life to be to be looked at as a normal person," she said.
 "This has been a battle from the beginning."

-Hébert is one of three New Brunswickers who are still in court, after decades of arguing that they deserve to be recognized and compensated as thalidomide victims and given assistance for their far-reaching physical disabilities.
+Hébert is one of three New Brunswickers who were rejected from a 2015 federal compensation program for thalidomide victims.
+They have been arguing even since that they deserve to be recognized, compensated and given assistance for their far-reaching physical disabilities.

 'I took a drug, Noëlla'